Fourier Plane-Wave Series Expansion for Holographic MIMO Communications

-where $\vect{a}_r(\ell_x,\ell_y)$ and $\vect{a}_s(m_x,m_y)$ represents the (normalized) discrete-space source and receive array responses with entries
+where $\vect{a}_R(\ell_x,\ell_y)$ and $\vect{a}_S(m_x,m_y)$ represents the (normalized) discrete-space source and receive array responses with entries

 Different array geometries and antenna spacings may have a marked effect on $\vect{H}$ and its statistics.
 To guarantee that no information is lost by sampling $h(\vect{r},\vect{s})$, the Nyquist condition in the spatial domain must be satisfied.
 From Corollary~\ref{th:bandlimited},~$h(\vect{r},\vect{s})$ is a circularly-bandlimited channel with maximum bandwidth $\pi\kappa^2$, for any scattering environment.
-For a uniform spatial sampling of $h(\vect{r},\vect{s})$ is uniformly sampled with spacings $\Delta_{R,x},\Delta_{R,y}$, the Nyquist condition is met when $\min(\Delta_{R,x},\Delta_{R,y}) \le {\lambda}/{2}$ (e.g.,\cite[Sec.
-V]{PizzoJSAC20}, \cite{PizzoSPAWC20}).
-In other words, no information is lost when the receive array is equipped with
+For a uniform spatial sampling of $h(\vect{r},\vect{s})$, the Nyquist condition is met when antenna separation is at most half-wavelength (e.g.,\cite[Sec.
+V]{PizzoJSAC20}, \cite{PizzoTSP21}).
+In other words, no information is lost when the transmit and receive arrays are equipped with

 antenna elements under Assumption~\ref{Assumption1}. {Both conditions are assumed to be satisfied in the remainder.
 Also, we assume that antenna spacing is uniform, leading to a uniform spatial sampling of~\eqref{Fourier_series}}.
 Notice that~\eqref{eq:numofantN_S}-\eqref{eq:numofantN_r} ensure that the number of DoF created by the the source and resolved by the receiver is not less than the maximum DoF that may possibly be generated by the scattering, i.e., $\min(n_R,n_S)$.
 In practice, this number is limited by the richness of the scattering.

 \begin{remark} We stress that sampling at Nyquist's rate (or higher) ensures no loss of channel information.
-This allows to fully exploit the propagation characteristics offered by an electromagnetic channel and to design a system that ultimately exploits all its degrees of freedom.
-This is exactly the scope of a Holographic MIMO system. \end{remark}
+This allows to fully exploit the propagation characteristics offered by an electromagnetic channel and to design a system that ultimately exploits all its DoF, which is exactly the scope of a Holographic MIMO system. \end{remark}